 - Identify potential areas for collaboration among local and regional open internet advocates/groups, and develop strategies for engagement and collective action.

 - Participate at the 2019 Internet Governance Forum as well as one regional internet governance or digital rights forum.

 - Contribute to knowledge and awareness of Open Internet for Democracy Community about local/regional/national threats to an open internet through participation in relevant events and ongoing information sharing.

 - Demonstrated interest or experience working on open internet issues, with preference given to those focused on media, private sector/entrepreneurship or civic/political participation

 - Experience in one or more of the following areas: policy, activism, research, or technical expertise

 - Ability to work independently with minimum supervision in collaboration with colleagues across different time zones

 - Strong presentation skills

-- Must be able to travel to Washington, D.C. and one international conference on open/internet/internet freedom (location TBD; costs covered)
+- Must be able to travel to one international conference and one event/forum related to open internet or internet freedom in your home region (locations TBD; costs covered)

 - Preference given to individuals from non-OECD countries